synopia/NewAudio/README.md

 A custom region, that loops over an AudioSampleBuffer in the sound render thread.

-Inputs per iteration are:
-* 0-InBuffer: Reference to the input AudioSampleBuffer (float[])
-* 1-InIndex: Position in the input buffer for the current iteration
-* 2-OutBuffer: Reference to the output AudioSampleBuffer (float[])
-* 3-OutIndex: Position in the output buffer for the current iteration

-To access the sample(s) for the current iteration, you may use Get/SetSample.
+In each iteration you have access to an AudioSampleAccessor.
+Use this with the Get/SetSample Operations to access samples per input/output channel.

 If you want to use any time related VL Nodes, connect the supplied clock to your nodes.
 This clock ticks on sample base.

+#### Get/SetSamples

+Operations to gain access to samples per channel in AudioSampleLoop.

-#### Get/SetSample
+#### FFT

-Small helper to access a single sample.
-Only useful inside an AudioSampleLoop.

-* GetSample needs the InBuffer, InIndex and the channel to read from
-* SetSample needs the OutBuffer, OutIndex and the channel to write to
+Provides FFT data in raw format (real and imaginary part).
+See example for conversion to bins.

 #### VCV

-For some advance examples, check out the NewAudio.CV example.
+For some advance examples, check out Sample.CV for some crazy control voltage like machines.

+Currently there are some remakes of a VCO, VCF, LFO and a Delay.

 ![Sample2](help/vcv.png)